darekaze/audifactory/README.md

 # Audifactory

-A elegant website that sells various albums
+A elegant website that sells various albums.

+**To be revamp after the release of vue 3.0 and vuetify 2.0 (2019 Q3)**

 ## Instruction